 - Gain expertise in the more effective ways to manage persuasive communication

-A+PR’s M.A. program offers two concentrations that provide expertise in two growing areas of advertising and public relations to prepare students for more specialized jobs.
+A+PR’s M.A. program offers two optional concentrations that provide expertise in two growing areas of advertising and public relations to prepare students for more specialized jobs.

 Minerva, the Advertising Creative Concentration, helps students build portfolios while learning to solve a client’s problems by beautifully wrapping smart strategies in provocative, layered, and memorable ideas.
 At the completion of the program, students will have a portfolio that highlights their natural talents and emphasizes their newly developed strengths to help students find a job in their area of expertise, either art direction or copywriting.
 Admission into Minerva is by application only.
 Applications are available the spring semester before students begin the program.